Zimmer-Marketing/sveltekit-netlify-starter/README.md

-# Zimmer Marketing SvelteKit static blog starter for wordpress sites
+# Zimmer Marketing SvelteKit static blog starter for netlify cms sites

-This repo is a fresh starting point for headless wordpress sites, It has js assests to fetch posts with both graphql and rest api.
+This repo is a fresh starting point for netlify cms sites, This site has netlify cms pre installed and only needs configuration in the netlify dashboard

 # Pre Installed Dependencies.